Covering Symmetric Sets of the Boolean Cube by Affine Hyperplanes: Further remarks: Some updates post publication

-\paragraph*{Acknowledgements.} The author thanks: \begin{itemize} \item his graduate advisor Srikanth Srinivasan for valuable discussions throughout the gestation of this work, and unending support and encouragement. \item Niranjan Balachandran for helpful comments on a preliminary version of this work. \item Murali K. Srinivasan for a very enlightening discussion, as well as useful suggestions on the presentation of this work. \item Lajos R\'onyai for pointers to some relevant literature. \item Anurag Bishnoi for narrating the history of the hyperplane covering problems and the polynomial method. \end{itemize}
+\paragraph*{Acknowledgements.} The author thanks \begin{itemize} \item his graduate advisor Srikanth Srinivasan for valuable discussions throughout the gestation of this work, and unending support and encouragement. \item Niranjan Balachandran for helpful comments on a preliminary version of this work. \item Murali K. Srinivasan for a very enlightening discussion, as well as useful suggestions on the presentation of this work. \item Lajos R\'onyai for pointers to some relevant literature. \item Anurag Bishnoi for narrating the history of the hyperplane covering problems and the polynomial method, as well as for pointing out the recent work~\cite{ghosh-kayal-nandi-2022-alon-furedi}. \item the anonymous referee for critical comments in an eagle-eyed review. \end{itemize}